polybius6394/polybius6394/README.md

-Now, that's what I gathered from skimming the license, but if you really want to be sure, you can read the full text with the link below. https://www.bohemia.net/community/licenses/arma-public-license-share-alike
+Now, that's what I gathered from skimming the license, but if you really want to be sure, you can read the full text with the link below. https://www.bohemia.net/community/licenses/arma-public-license-share-alike Ah, also, feel free to expand upon my work without directly contacting me.
+I'm generally slow to respond and my answer will probably be yes anyhow.

 If you need to contact me, for any reason, you can message me on Discord @ polybius.6394 or email me at polybius6394.public@gmail.com.
 Discord is the fastest way to reach me.